 Prior to law school, Judge Byrne served as a member of the White House Staff in the Office of Presidential Personnel.
 In that role Judge Byrne was responsible for preparing documents submitted to President George W. Bush concerning his selection and nomination of appointees for high-level federal government positions, and for coordinating with the Offices of White House Counsel, Press Secretary, and Executive Clerk regarding candidate background clearances, press announcements, and the status of appointments/nominations.

 Judge Byrne is active in a number of community and civic organizations.
 He has been a member of the Federalist Society since law school and he served for five years as the president of the Federalist Society's Cincinnati Lawyers Chapter.
-He is a member of the Ohio State Bar Association and the Warren County Bar Association.
-Judge Byrne previously was a member of the Advisory Board of Pregnancy Center East, and he is a board member of the St. Thomas More Lawyers Guild of Greater Cincinnati.
+He is a member of the Ohio State Bar Association, the Butler County Bar Association, the Warren County Bar Association, and the Clermont County Bar Association.
+Judge Byrne previously was a member of the Advisory Board of Pregnancy Center East, and he is a board member and current board chair of the St. Thomas More Lawyers Guild of Greater Cincinnati.